MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/hid-over-spi.md

 ---
-title: Introduction to HID over SPI
+title: Introduction to HID Over SPI
 description: How to use Human Interface Device (HID) class devices over a Serial Peripheral Interface (SPI).
 keywords:
 - HID